Jettcodey/TikTok-Downloader/README.md

 - [x] Download Videos & Images from Links in a Text File.
 - [x] Download All Videos from a User-Profile.
 - [x] Download All Images from a User-Profile Without Watermark.
-- [x] System Default Browser Support <--(only Chromium-based are Currently supported)
+- [x] System Default Browser Support
 - [ ] Multi-Webbrowser Support
     - [x] Google Chrome
     - [x] Microsoft Edge
     - [x] Chromium
     - [x] Brave
-    - [ ] Mozilla Firefox <-- Needs some testing, Release soon.
+    - [x] Mozilla Firefox
-    - [ ] Opera GX <-- <-- Doesn't work for some reason, still investigating.
+    - [ ] Opera GX <-- Doesn't work for some reason, still investigating.
 - [ ] Make the GUI Better
     - [ ] Add more Options(Settings Menu)
     - [ ] Make the GUI more appealing/better looking